 The employer is ultimately responsible for an employee’s health, safety and well-being when they are in the office, in line with The Health and Safety at Work Act (1974).

-The person in the office who arranges PAT testing varies from business to business.
+The person in the office who arranges PAT testing varies from workplace to workplace.
 In some places, it may be the office manager, in other places it may be the QHSE representative.